 After visiting the McDonald Observatory, Mrs. Premack became aware of the problem of light pollution.
 She became the local coordinator for the International Dark Sky Association (www.darksky.org) , and after years of cooperative effort with Pete Gallegos and concerned citizens helped pass the Texas Dark Sky law.
 She also led the law office to sponsor a Dark Sky educational initiative at the McDonald Observatory (see "Our Community Initiatives").
 Today many more stars are visible in the cities, and the picture improves yearly.

 An early adopter of energy efficient technologies, Mrs. Premack converted the family car to electric power in the early 1990’s, a first for a full size fully electric car with electric seats, electric windows, electric air conditioning and air bags.
 She encouraged the family to adopt Toyota’s first generation Prius, and now drives a fully electric Nissan Leaf.

 Mrs. Premack was a volunteer teacher for the wonderful program “Junior Achievement”.
 Although no longer teaching, her favorite classes to teach to middle-schoolers were “Personal Economics” and “Enterprise In Action”.

 Mrs. Premack is an award-winning visual artist.
 Her work is on display in a variety of locations around the United States and has been in Galleries in New York, Nebraska, Colorado, and Osaka, Japan.
 To visit the online museum of her art, click here.

 Fun Fact: Ruthie is Certified as a Laughter Yoga Leader by the Madan Kataria Laughter Yoga Institute in India (her certification was awarded at a program in California).
-She led free Laughter Yoga sessions in San Antonio for 2 years (2012 -2014) and leads paid sessions by conventions and private businesses as fits her schedule.
+She led free Laughter Yoga sessions in San Antonio for 2 years (2012 -2014).
 The Express-News ran an article in November 2012 about the program.